brentlemons/map-appraiser/structured-data/README.md

 ### Database Schema

-The database consists of 14 interconnected tables that track:
+The database consists of 15 interconnected tables that track:
 - Property ownership and addresses
 - Annual appraisal values
 - Residential and commercial property details
 - Land parcels
 - Tax exemptions and abatements
 - Tax Increment Financing (TIF) zones
+- Property tax protests and appeals

 For a detailed Entity Relationship Diagram and table descriptions, see [DCAD ERD Documentation](./dcad-erd.md).